 I have read and discussed the handbook, which describes the rules, policies, and behavioral expectations with my child.
-I will help to support and reinforce the school's policies throughout the year.
+I will support and reinforce the school's policies throughout the year.

-Parent/Guardian Signature : Date: i arent, Guardian orginatur Dute.
+Parent/Guardian Signature:

+Date:

 Student in the Household:

 I have read and understood the handbook, which describes the rules, policies, and behavioral expectations for our school.
 I will do my personal best to follow the rules and make our school a safe and happy place for everyone.

+Student Signature:

+Date: